 ‘So good they named him twice’ was the phrase often heard when referencing Jay-Jay Okocha, the sublimely skilled Nigerian who enjoyed a fine Indian summer in the unlikely location of Bolton.

-This was a player whose career had been spent dazzling at clubs such as Frankfurt and Fenerbache, before becoming the Parisian poster boy of a cult Paris Saint-Germain side, his twinkle toes the inspiration of a team containing Nicolas Anelka, Mikel Arteta and a young Ronaldinho.
+This was a player whose career had been spent dazzling at clubs such as Frankfurt and Fenerbahce, before becoming the poster boy of a cult Paris Saint-Germain side, his twinkle toes the inspiration of a team containing Nicolas Anelka, Mikel Arteta and a young Ronaldinho.

-Once the most expensive African footballer of all time, Okocha moved to the Premier League on a free transfer as PSG looked to cut their wage bill, becoming one of a number of shock signings to join Sam Allardyce at Bolton.
+Once the most expensive African footballer of all time, Okocha moved to the Premier League on a free transfer as PSG looked to cut their wage bill, becoming one of several shock signings to join Sam Allardyce at Bolton.

-Big Sam has developed a deserved reputation for overseeing some turgid football in his career, but his Bolton side were a mix of eclectic talents with Okocha the leading light.
+Big Sam has developed a deserved reputation for overseeing some turgid football in his career, but his Bolton side were a mix of eclectic talents and Okocha was the leading light.

 Okocha cared little for reputation, if he faced you up there was only going to be one outcome.